 - In cases where it is believed a Criminal Code violation has occurred, the police officer assigned to the VTRA Team will determine whether or not charges will be laid.

 - If the police choose not to lay initial charges, the VTRA Team shall continue to conduct a risk assessment and determine follow-up recommendations.

 - Although there is ongoing collaboration among VTRA Team members, each team member has his/her own “jurisdiction.”

 - The principal shall notify the parent(s) of the student making the threat at the earliest opportunity, as well as the parents of those students against whom the threat was made.
 Parents become an integral part of the initial risk assessment process.

-- When information collected as part of the Level I response suggests that a student who has displayed high-risk behaviour poses a significant risk/threat, the Level 2 VTRA membership would be requested through the office of the Associate Superintendent (Education Services).
+- When information collected as part of the Level I response suggests that a student who has displayed high-risk behaviour poses a significant risk/threat, the Level 2 VTRA membership would be requested through the Coordinator of Counselling.

 - In order to protect others and/or the threat maker, students may be suspended from school by the principal during the assessment period.
 (A suspension may create the necessary context for the high-risk student who is already struggling with suicidal or homicidal ideation.
 When a suspension occurs, a key question beyond “when to suspend” is “where to suspend.”
 The isolation and disconnection felt by high-risk students during a suspension may be exacerbated if steps are not taken to keep the student connected to healthy supports.)

-- If circumstances warrant, and following the completion of necessary assessments, team members may work with the student(s) and their parent(s) to develop a re-entry plan for school that becomes a signed contract by all participants.
+- If circumstances warrant, and following the completion of necessary assessments, team members may work with the student(s) and their parent(s) to complete an Intervention Plan that becomes a signed contract by all participants.